namz-writes/first-git-training/README.md

 # first-git-training

-This repository is created for practicing git and markdown as part of the **TWT training** on *docs-as-code*.
+This repository is created for practicing git, jekyll, and markdown as part of the **TWT training** on *docs-as-code*.

 ## Before You Start